timjogorman/RicherEventDescription/guidelines.md

 To give a realistic example, imagine the following sentence:

-\ex.
-The patient was to meet with oncology this month.
+- The patient was to meet with oncology this month.

 The EVENT *meet* is clearly related to the TIMEX3 \{this month\}, because *meet* will occur during \{this month\}, giving you more